Welcome to The Yearbook

 When Alexandre first chose to study carpentry, it was out of a desire to meet a real need in his community.
 In Guinea-Bissau, skilled carpenters are in high demand, and Alexandre was drawn to the creativity and craftsmanship of working with wood.
 This skill not only allows him to provide for his wife and two children but also gives him the joy of building things that last—both in his workshop and in the lives of his students.

 Now serving as the carpentry instructor at the new training center in Bissau, Alexandre sees great potential for the program’s future.
+“The program at the school will grow greatly and change the lives of many young people”, he says.
 He hopes to continue teaching as the department grows, with the tools and machinery needed to train even more students efficiently.

 Already, he’s seeing that vision take shape.
 People in the community have expressed excitement about the new program, and his students are eager to learn and proud of what they’re accomplishing.
 Seeing their enthusiasm motivates Alexandre to keep moving forward and supporting the program as it develops.